 They fund paths.

+Even a simple product needs a clear lane from concept to customer.
 Without that, your patent is just a locked door with no house behind it.

-Those are two totally different lives.
+Those are two very different lives.

 The mistake is pretending they’re the same.

 Running a company is a job.
+Licensing is a strategy.

 Clarity saves years.

 People often ask about incubators and accelerators.
+They can help.
+Sometimes.

-But they also add friction.
+But they also add friction: ownership splits, slow decisions, extra approvals.

 For early discovery, that’s fine.